The P Wave

 Related article: Left atrial enlargement.

-Left atrial enlargement produces, in most cases, changes in the P wave, especially in its final component, with a widening of the P wave greater than 0.12 s being observed.
+In most cases, left atrial enlargement causes changes in the P wave, especially in its final component, with a widening of the P wave greater than 0.12 s being observed.

 Occasionally, the right and left component of the P wave separate slightly giving the P wave a tiny "m" shape, classically called "mitral P wave".